freebasic/fbc/FreeBASIC/readme.txt

   o Jofers (spam[at]betterwebber.com):
     - Wrote the examples in the examples/freetype directory.

+  o Jose Manuel Postigo (postigo[at]uma.es):
+    - Added support for serial devices in Linux.

   o Randy Keeling (randy[at]keeling.com):
     - Wrote the GSL matrix test at the examples/GSL directory.